15-day trial

 • Lack of rest and recovery: Ignoring the importance of rest and recovery is like expecting your phone to work perfectly without ever charging it.
 Eventually, it will fail, and the same happens with your muscles.

-Symptom of a contracture in the legs
+Symptoms of a contracture in the legs

-Here are some symptoms that are easily recognizable:
+Here are some easily recognizable symptoms:

 Effective treatments for a muscle contracture in the legs